The effects of altitude training.

-Nowadays no self-respecting gc rider doesn’t seem to go on altitude training.
-If we can believe the experts, the Tour de France cannot be won without going on an altitude trainingcamp.
-But why is that and how big is the performance enhancement?
-And maybe even more important what’s in it for you as an amateur cyclist.
+Nowadays, every professional bike rider seems to go on an altitude training camp.
+If we believe the experts, the Tour de France cannot even be won anymore without going on one.
+Why is that and how big is the performance enhancement?
+And maybe even more important: what does it bring you as an amateur cyclist?

-Let’s start with the effects of altitude training.
-Humans need oxygen to survive.
-Oxygen gets through your lungs into your deepest lung vesicles, where it is absorbed into the blood to be transported to where ever it is needed in the body.
+Let’s start with the physiological effects of altitude training.
+The human body needs oxygen to function.
+Oxygen gets in your lungs and into your deepest lung vesicles, where it is absorbed into the blood to be transported to wherever it is needed in the body.
 Contrary to what often is thought there is not less oxygen at altitude.
 The percentage of oxygen in the air is 21% at any elevation.
-However, the air pressure does decrease when you go up, so the oxygen tension in the lungs is less.
-The pressure on your deepest lung vesicles to deliver oxygen to the blood is therefore also less and your body absorbs less oxygen.
-Of course, this limits performance, but it can also endanger your normal daily activities.
+However, the air pressure does decrease at altitude, leading to lower oxygen tension in the lungs.
+The pressure on your deepest lung vesicles to deliver oxygen to the blood is therefore reduced and your body absorbs less oxygen.
+Of course, this limits performance, but it can also inhibit your normal daily functioning.

-Luckily, the body found something on that.
-The human body is able to adapt or acclimatize at altitude.
-The immediate adaptations are the increase of breathing and an elevated heart rate.
-As a cyclist this is only of little use if you are already at a maximum level of exertion.
-The longer term adjustments are more interesting, namely adjusting the composition of the blood and making the muscle cell more efficient.
-When you are at altitude, the body gives a signal to produce more red blood cells.
-These are responsible for oxygen transport.
-It takes a while for this production to take place and these effects also remain present for a while, when you have already descended to sea level.
-The hormone erythropoietin is responsible for this signal and indeed this hormone is better known as Epo.
-So, in a way, altitude training is a natural doping.
+Luckily, the body has developed a cure.
+The human body is able to adapt (acclimatize) to altitude.
+The immediate adaptations are the increase in breathing and a higher heart rate.
+For cyclists, this is of little use if you are already at a maximum level of exertion.
+The longer term adjustments are more interesting, i.e. adjusting the composition of the blood and making muscle cells more efficient.
+When you are at altitude, the body gives a signal to produce more red blood cells that are responsible for the oxygen transport.
+It takes a while for this production to ramp up but these effects also remain present for a while, even when you have already descended back down to sea level.
+The hormone erythropoietin is responsible for this signal and indeed this hormone is better known as EPO.
+So, in a way, altitude training is natural doping.
 In addition, a long stay at altitude ensures adaptation at the level of the muscle cell.
-The density and number of mitochondria (energy factories in the muscle cell), where energy is converted with the help of oxygen, increases, as does the capillarity of the muscle cells, i.e. more blood vessels and thus better blood circulation.
+The density and number of mitochondria (the energy factories in the muscle cell), where energy is converted with the help of oxygen, increases, as does the capillarity of the muscle cells, i.e. they contain more blood vessels and thereby an improved blood circulation.

 So far a stay at altitude for a grand tour seems all very logical.
 But there is a catch.
-The problem of altitude is that even with a long stay and thus after a maximum acclimatization, the capacity of the body to exercise is less.
-So at altitude you can simply train less hard and the training stimulus is lower.
+The problem at altitude is that even after a long stay and thus maximum acclimatization, the capacity of the body to exercise is reduced.
+So at altitude you cannot simply train as hard, so the training stimulus is lower.
 The higher you get, the lower the training stimulus becomes.
-Therefore, if you stay too high for too long, the loss of good training stimuli cannot be counteracted by the body’s adjustments and the performance will even deteriorate.
-As a solution to this problem, the so-called Live High Train Low principle has been devised.
-Here the athlete is at altitude for most of the day and he or she trains lower or even at sea level to be able to train well enough.
+Therefore, if you stay too high for too long, the body’s adjustments are counteracted by the loss of good training stimuli and your overall performance will deteriorate.
+As a solution to this problem, the so-called Live High-Train Low principle has been devised.
+Here the athlete is at altitude for most of the day but he or she trains lower or even at sea level to be able to train at maximum intensity.
 In science, this form of training has proven to be the most effective, but it requires an enormous logistical operation.
-Therefore, what is also possible is a stay in an oxygen tent.
-In this tent, the air pressure is not lowered, but the oxygen content corresponds to a stay at a certain altitude.
-There are even cyclists who can bring their entire bedroom up to a simulated height in this way.
-The problem is that you have to spend most of the day in your bedroom to achieve these effects.
+This is where the oxygen tent has proven useful.
+In such a tent, the air pressure is not lowered, but the oxygen content corresponds with a stay at a certain altitude.
+There are even cyclists that bring their entire bedroom up to a simulated height in this way.
+The problem is that you have to spend most of the day in your bedroom to achieve the effects.
 Think at least 14 hours a day and that’s not much fun in your oxygen tent or even your bedroom.

 In the end, it’s all about timing and choosing the right altitude.
-There has been a period when it was thought that some athletes were not suitable for altitude training.
+There has been a period when it was thought that some athletes were not suited to altitude training.
 1 out of 4 athletes would react badly to altitude.
-By now we know that every body adapts to the altitude but especially the first days it is very important to let the body get used to the altitude very calmly and not to train too hard right away.
-One can get used to it after 4 days, while the other only should take it really easy for at least a week.
-Especially for cyclists who are going on altitude training for the first time, this is really looking for the right manner and by no means an exact science.
+By now it has been established that every person’s body eventually adapts to the altitude, but at a different pace.
+Especially in the first few days it is very important to let the body get used to the altitude very gradually and not to train too hard right away.
+Some people are already quite well acclimatized after 4 days, while others need to take it really easy for at least a week.
+This is no exact science, so especially cyclists who are going on altitude training for the first time, it is really a matter of trial and error.

-The altitude to expect real performance benefits is at least 1800 meters.
-In addition, training over an altitude of 3000 meters is never really done because the body has to recover far too long before training can take place and the training stimuli at that altitude are too low.
-In general, training and a stay at the same altitude between 2000 and 2500 meters is ideal.
-If training can be done at a low altitude, this stay can be slightly higher between 2500 and 3000 meters.
+The altitude where you can expect real performance benefits is at least 1800 meters.
+But training at an altitude higher than 3000 meters is never really done because the body has to recover far too long before the next training can be done and the training stimuli at that altitude are too low.
+In general, training and staying at the same altitude between 2000 and 2500 meters is ideal.
+If the training can be done at a lower altitude, the stay can be slightly higher at between 2500 and 3000 meters.

-Because the acclimatization effects in the blood only start after about 5 days, it is in any case important to stay at altitude long enough.
-In the literature a minimum stay of 14 days is desired and in practice most altitude courses therefore consist of 21 days or more.
+Because the acclimatization effects in the blood only start after about 5 days, it is important to stay at altitude long enough.
+In the literature, a minimum stay of 14 days is seen as the minimum, while in practice most altitude training camps last for 21 days or more.

-The effect of an altitude training camp at this altitude of approximately 3 weeks remains present for one month to a maximum of 1.5 months.
-It is also important to note that many cyclists experience a performance peak in the first week after returning at sea level, but often deteriorate in the second week before experiencing a performance peak again.
-That is why most cyclists return from their altitude stage about 2 to 3 weeks before a grand tour.
+The positive effect of an altitude training camp at this altitude of ~3 weeks lasts for between 1-1.5 months.
+It is also important to note that many cyclists experience a performance peak in the first week after returning to sea level, but often deteriorate in the second week before experiencing a performance peak again.
+That is why most cyclists return from their altitude training stage about 2 to 3 weeks before a grand tour.

-Finally, in addition to all these figures and facts, it is ultimately the athlete who has to do it.
-For example, a lot of altitude training camps end in a fiasco, because the training environment is too monotonous.
-Or because the logistics of sleeping at altittude and training at low altitude are too demanding.
+Finally, in addition to these figures and facts, it is ultimately the athlete who has to do it.
+For example, a lot of altitude training camps end in disappointment, because the training environment is too monotonous.
+Or because the logistics of sleeping at altitude and training at low altitude are too demanding.
 In addition, some places to train at altitude may be ideal for training, but they are far too isolated from the outside world, or perhaps the hotel and the food are very disappointing.
-With all these things, which may seem unimportant at first glance, one person can handle much better than the other, but it is precisely these things that determine the success or failure of an altitude training camp.
-That is why a successful altitude training camp requires a lot of planning and experience to get the most out of it.
+Some of these might sound trivial, but one person can handle this much better than the next, but these things can and do determine the success of an altitude training camp.
+That is why a successful altitude training camp requires careful planning and experience to get the most out of it.

-Because of these complicating factors, it is also not so easy to predict the degree of performance improvement through altitude training.
-There are piles of studies that show, for example, no effect or even a negative effect of altitude training.
-The fact that half of the cycling peloton nevertheless goes on altitude training can probably be explained by the high degree of professional and individualised approach by trainers and coaches of professional cyclists.
-It is therefore much wiser for the ‘simple’ amateur to first think again whether there are no other simpler things, such as training and nutrition, to improve before setting off to more than 2000 metres above sea level.
+Because of these complicating factors, it is also not so easy to predict the degree of performance improvement from altitude training.
+There are many studies that show, for example, no effect or even a negative effect of altitude training.
+The fact that half of the pro cycling peloton nevertheless goes on altitude training can probably be explained by their high degree of professionalism and the individualized approach by trainers and coaches of these professional cyclists.
+It therefore seems wiser for the ‘simple’ amateur to first consider if there are simpler things, such as better training and nutrition, that can be improved before setting off to a place at more than 2000 meters above sea level.